manuelsh/manuelsh.github.io/_posts/2025-11-09-rationalizing-the-ai-bubble.md

 Timeline showing how AI models' ability to complete software engineering tasks has evolved over time.
 The pattern shows task duration doubling every 7 months.
 Source: METR.
 </div>

 They find a consistent pattern: **every 7 months the human task duration doubles.** So if the best models are now automating tasks that take humans an average of 2 hours, in 14 months we expect that the human task duration that will be completed by a model with 50% success is 8 hours.
-Now, this is at 50%, which is admittedly very low success.
-If set the limit at 80% success, then the largest human time automated task is of only 26 minutes.
+Now, this is at 50%, which is a very low success rate.
+If the limit is set at 80% success, then the largest human time automated task is of only 26 minutes.
 Although small, doubling every 7 months will put us in 8 hours in roughly 28 months.

 The work of METR is relevant not only because it establishes a predictive rule, but also because it shows that, so far, there is no evidence of an AI ceiling.
 The exponential growth hasn't flattened.